Since the pandemic, there has been a surge of interest in finding alternative ways of making an income through side hustles.

 5. Online teaching

-As recently as last year, many parents might not have been comfortable with the idea of an online tutor.
+Before the pandemic, many parents might not have been comfortable with the idea of an online tutor.
 With parents and children now familiar with home-based learning, the demand for online tutoring is likely to increase.
 And, it doesn’t have to be limited to where you live.

 A friend of mine lives in Bahrain teaching math classes to kids in the U.S. and U.K. I once worked as an English teacher tutoring kids in China online.
 I earned between US$30 to US$60 per hour as an online tutor.
 At my peak, I made about US$6,000 a month.
 There is big money in education!